(PANW) – Looking At Palo Alto Networks's Recent Whale Trades

 What The Experts Say On Palo Alto Networks:

-- Northland Capital Markets has decided to maintain their Outperform rating on Palo Alto Networks, which currently sits at a price target of $733.
+- Atlantic Equities downgraded its action to Neutral with a price target of $495

-- Credit Suisse has decided to maintain their Outperform rating on Palo Alto Networks, which currently sits at a price target of $685.
+- Barclays has decided to maintain their Overweight rating on Palo Alto Networks, which currently sits at a price target of $695.

-- Guggenheim downgraded its action to Buy with a price target of $625

 - BMO Capital has decided to maintain their Outperform rating on Palo Alto Networks, which currently sits at a price target of $675.

+- Wolfe Research has decided to maintain their Outperform rating on Palo Alto Networks, which currently sits at a price target of $715.

-- Barclays has decided to maintain their Overweight rating on Palo Alto Networks, which currently sits at a price target of $605.
+- Wells Fargo has decided to maintain their Overweight rating on Palo Alto Networks, which currently sits at a price target of $750.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.